Am I eligible for a free Pierce County Library card?

 |

-If you live in Pierce County Library’s service area, you may also get a free card at any of the following public libraries and vice versa.
-If you live in one of the following libraries’ service areas, you may get a free card from Pierce County Library.
+If you live in Pierce County Library’s service area, you may also get a free card at any of the following public libraries.
+If you live in one of these areas, you can get a Pierce County Library card.

 Tel: 253-548-3300 Fax: 253-537-4600 Washington Relay TTY: 711